socialsoftware/mono2micro/collectors/codeql-collector/README.md

 ---

-Got it 👍 — I can polish and reformat your section so it reads more clearly, is easier to follow, and looks good in the README.
-Here’s an improved version with better structure, Markdown styling, and examples:

----

 ## 🔧 Extending the Collector: Adding a Library File

 The Collector can be extended to support new frameworks and languages by adding a **library file**.
 Follow the steps below: